Cvmcosta/ltijs/docs/README.md

 > - Separated generated access tokens based on their scope.
 > - Improved Access token generation method with the ability to specify the scope.
 > - Changed Grade Service methods names to improve code consistency, old method names are deprecated and will keep working until the 5.0 release.
-> - Started process of certifying Ltijs with the IMS's LTI Advantage Conformance Certificate.
 > - View entire [CHANGELOG](changelog.md)

 > v3.6.0